 For questions regarding study and admissions please contact us:

-- The course enables graduates to register with Social Work England as Social Workers.
+- Successful completion of your social work masters leads to the opportunity to register with Social Work England as a Social Worker.

 Please note the modules shown here relate to the academic year 22/23.
 The modules relating to the academic year 23/24 will be available from June 2023.

 Please note: candidates must meet ALL of the following criteria to be considered:

 - A relevant undergraduate degree (ideally a 2:1 classification) or other recognised equivalent qualification.
 A Pass or 3rd will not be considered.

 - Applicants are advised to discuss the relevance of their Degree in their personal statement.

 - All applicants must have GCSE’s grade C/4 or above in English Language and Math or certified equivalencies Key skills Level 2 will be accepted, regardless of other qualifications.
 Applicants without these will not be considered.

 - Applicants must have 6 months of relevant social care or social work focused work experience, ideally 2/3 days a week (and be able to evidence this).
 This could be paid or voluntary work.